stormpath/stormpath-documentation/source/errors.rst

 3003: Property names may not equal any of the following reserved names: ‘href’, 'createdAt’, 'modifiedAt’, ‘meta’, ‘spMeta’, ‘spmeta’, ‘ionmeta’, or ‘ionMeta’.

-3004: Property value exceeded maximum size.
+3004: Property value exceeds maximum size.
 The value exceeds the maximum storage size limit of 10 MB per customData resource.

 4XXX: Tenant
 ============

 4001: Your Stormpath Tenant owner Account cannot be deleted.

-4002: Your Stormpath Tenant owner account’s status cannot be modified.
+4002: Your Stormpath Tenant owner Account’s status cannot be modified.

 5XXX: Application
 =================

-5010: The specified Directory name is already in use by another Directory and cannot be used to auto-create a Directory for the new application.
+5010: The specified Directory name is already in use by another Directory and cannot be used to auto-create a Directory for the new Application.
 Please choose a different Directory name for the auto-created Directory.

-5100: The Account storage location is unspecified.
+5100: The Account Store is unspecified.

-5101: The Account storage location is disabled.
+5101: The Account Store is disabled.

-5102: The Group storage location is unspecified.
+5102: The Group Store is unspecified.

-5103: This application’s default storage location for new Groups is disabled.
-New Groups cannot be added to disabled directories.
+5103: This Application’s default storage location for new Groups is disabled.
+New Groups cannot be added to disabled Directories.

 5104: The specified Account store is already mapped to that Application.
 Please choose another Group or Directory.

-5106: The specified Directory Account store is a read-only mirror of an externally managed Directory.
-It cannot be used to directly store new accounts.
+5106: The specified Directory Account Store is a read-only mirror of an externally managed Directory.
+It cannot be used to directly store new Accounts.

 5108: The specified Group Account store is a read-only mirror of an externally managed Group.
-It cannot be used to directly store new accounts.
+It cannot be used to directly store new Accounts.

-5110: The specified Directory Account store is a read-only mirror of an externally managed Directory.
+5110: The specified Directory Account Store is a read-only mirror of an externally managed Directory.
 It cannot be used to directly store new Groups.

 5112: Specifying a Group as a defaultGroupStore is not currently supported.